OpenIndy/OpenIndy.github.io/posts/about.md

 *OpenIndy is ...*{::}

 * Open Source - easy customization and expansion
-* User friendly - clear graphical user interface and table view
+* User friendly - clear graphical user interface
 * Honestly - all analysis processes are transparent and their results fully visible
 * Accurately - consistent implementation of variance propagation
 * Compatibility - a multiplatform software for Windows, Mac and Linux